ClaudioChametla/el-ranchito-74b79/content/pages/index.md

     type: MediaGallerySection
   - colors: colors-a
     elementId: ''
     title: Remote doesn’t mean alone.
-Here are so great features
+Here are so great featu
     subtitle: >-
       These are all excellent features that will provide exactly the things you’re looking for.